4W4I5/Semester-4-Notes/FSE/Sessional 2 Prep/FSE Sessional 2 Quick Notes.md

 	- User stories (cards- > implementation task)
 	- Prioritize features
 	- Acceptance test
+- ###### Customer Involvement
+		- The role of the customer is to:
+			- Develop stories that refine the requirements
+			- Prioritize features to be implemented in the next release
+			- Develop acceptance test which assess whether or not the system meets its requirements
+		- User Requirements
+			- These are expressed as scenarios/stories
+			- Written on story cards which are broken into task cards.
+These cards are the basis of schedule and cost estimates
+			- Customer chooses stories to include in the next release based on their priorities and schedule estimates
 - ##### Problems
 	- Customer involvement (not always representative)
 	- Architectural design (costly)
 	- Test complacency (more positive tests != good program)
+- ###### Key Points
+	- Extreme programming includes practices such as systematic testing, continuous improvement and customer involvement
+		- There's always refactoring, test cases and customer feedback and input
+	- Customers are involved in developing requirements which are expressed as simple scenarios
+		- Customers are required to specify their requirements which are converted into scenarios by the team
+	- The approach to testing in XP is a particular strength where executable tests are developed before the code is written
+		- Testing happens before coding, With the help of the customer
+	- Key problems with XP include difficulties of getting customers who are valuable in their input and output to the process and problems of architectural design

  ![](./media/image1.png)
  ![](./media/image2.png)